Rachel Tzvia Back: Literary career

-A noted and award-winning translator of Hebrew verse, Back's translations of the poetry of Tuvia Ruebner in In the Illuminated Dark: Select Poems of Tuvia Ruebner (2015) brought this critical Hebrew poet to the English world for the first time.
-In 2016, the collection was awarded the TLS-Risa Domb/Porjes prize; at the award-ceremony, noted British literary critic Boyd Tonkin spoke the following in his introductory words: "The miracle, if I may use that word, of Rachel Tzvia Back’s translations is that they somehow find an English voice - and one planted deep in the soil of Anglophone poetry - for this German spirit; a spirit that had already reinvented itself in Ruebner’s adopted language of Hebrew.
-That voice is always compelling and convincing, as these poems express a soaring beauty, tenderness and sorrow in the face of personal ordeals and historical catastrophe."
+Back's most recent poetry collection, What Use is Poetry, the Poet is Asking, was published by Shearsman Books in March 2019.

+A noted and award-winning translator of Hebrew verse, Back translated of the poetry of Israeli poet Tuvia Ruebner in In the Illuminated Dark: Select Poems of Tuvia Ruebner (2015).
 Her translations of preeminent Hebrew poet Lea Goldberg in Lea Goldberg: Selected Poetry and Drama were awarded a PEN Translation Grant, and the collection On the Surface of Silence: The Last Poems of Lea Goldberg, was shortlisted for the TLS-Risa Domb/Porjes Award in 2019.
-Back was also the editor and primary translator of the English edition of the groundbreaking anthology With an Iron Pen: Twenty Years of Hebrew Protest Poetry, which American poet Adrienne Rich referred to as "a historic collection."
-Additional books of translation include Night, Morning: Selected Poems of Hamutal Bar Yosef and work collected in The Defiant Muse: Hebrew Feminist Poetry from Antiquity to the Present (The Feminist Press, 1999) and Hebrew Writers on Writing (Trinity University Press, 2008).
+Back was also the editor and primary translator of the English edition of the groundbreaking anthology With an Iron Pen: Twenty Years of Hebrew Protest Poetry, Night, Morning: Selected Poems of Hamutal Bar Yosef and work collected in The Defiant Muse: Hebrew Feminist Poetry from Antiquity to the Present (The Feminist Press, 1999) and Hebrew Writers on Writing (Trinity University Press, 2008).

-In 2015, Back was a finalist for National Literary Translation Award in Poetry and the National Jewish Book Award in Poetry for the collection In the Illuminated Dark: Selected Poems of Tuvia Ruebner.
+In 2015, Back was a finalist for the National Literary Translation Award in Poetry and the National Jewish Book Award in Poetry for the collection In the Illuminated Dark: Selected Poems of Tuvia Ruebner.
 That same year, Back delivered the Stronach Lecture at the University of Berkeley California, an address titled: "'This Bequest of Wings': On Teaching Poetry in a Region of Conflict."